 This is on top of the fact that SSL certificates are an additional cost, even though the plan pages indicate that these are included for free.
 Similarly, if you’d like support staff to install WordPress, Joomla, or the Gravity Forms WordPress plugin for you, these will come at additional charges.
 All this means that Host4Africa isn’t as affordable as it claims to be.

-You can choose from monthly, quarterly, semi-annual, annual, biannual, and triennial contracts.
-The lower-tier plans only give you the option of one, two, or three-year contracts, though.
+You have the flexibility to select from various contract options including monthly, quarterly, semi-annual, annual, biannual, and triennial contracts.
+However, for the lower-tier plans, you are limited to one, two, or three-year contracts.

 Host4Africa accept payments through credit cards, bank transfer (EFT), and Bitcoin.
 Note that the company offers no guarantees for uptime, no money-back guarantee, no free trial period, and no discounts.